ntnnitinkr/courses-certifications/Other-badges-and-certifications/README.md

 </p>

 <h2 align="center">About the Course</h2>
-RedHat Hackathon+ 2020 was a competetion between 400+ teams.
-It was conduted by IBM.
-Each team had 5 members.
+RedHat Hackathon+ 2020 was a competetion between 400+ teams of 5 members each.
+It was conduted by IBM at Asia Pacific Level.
+Each team had .
 We secured 2nd position in this hackathon.
 Project made by us can be seen on clicking title link.